Lowlands (festival): 2003–2012: Need for innovation and a golden era

-2013–present: Reinvention and new audience
+2013–present: Reinvention and new audiences

 The Alpha is the largest stage at Lowlands festival, with a capacity of 15,000 attendees.
 It succeeded the "Hoofdpodium" (main stage) in 1993.
-The blue and yellow striped circus tent (on the left) was replaced in 2017 by a higher, more open tent with arched roof (on the right).
+The blue and yellow striped circus tent (on the left) was replaced in 2017 by a higher, more open tent with an arched roof (on the right).

-In January 2013, booking office Friendly Fire, a competitor of Lowlands organiser Mojo, announces a new three-day music festival called Best Kept Secret.
-The first four names - Arctic Monkeys, Portishead, Alt-J and Sigur Rós - show that Lowlands is no longer the only place for Indie music.
-However, it had no effect on this edition because just like the year before, the tickets (at 175 euro) sold out within two hours.
-On the Monday after the festival the message follows that an Amsterdam visitor who was found in a comatose state on a remote part of the grounds during the first night, later died in hospital.
-He had used ecstasy but it is not clear if that was the cause of death.
+In January 2013, booking office Friendly Fire, a competitor of Mojo, announced a new three-day festival called Best Kept Secret.
+The first artist announcements — Arctic Monkeys, Portishead, Alt-J and Sigur Rós — suggested that Lowlands was no longer the only major destination for indie music.
+Nevertheless, Lowlands 2013 (€175) sold out within two hours.
+After the festival, it was reported that an Amsterdam visitor found unconscious on a remote part of the grounds during the first night had died in hospital.
+He had used ecstasy, though it was unclear whether it caused his death.

-The following year in 2014 it took many times longer before Lowlands sold out.
-According to festival director Eric van Eerdenburg it seemed that "a part of the older generation is dropping out".
-Big dance acts like Skrillex, Major Lazer and Disclosure create a new kind of audience, but at the same time repel the rock lovers for whom it was mainly intended a long time ago.
-Another explanation for the declining interest in that group may be that Lowlands organizer Mojo was setting up a new festival called Down the Rabbit Hole, a cuddlier version with more attention for alternative music.
-Lowlands abolishes the deposit-return system on plastic mugs after years of complaints about people who mainly come to the festival to collect mugs and allegedly use them to collect around 1,000 euros a day, and in some cases are also guilty of pickpocketing and theft.
+In 2014, Lowlands took much longer to sell out.
+According to festival director van Eerdenburg, “part of the older generation seems to be dropping out”.
+Major dance acts such as Skrillex, Major Lazer and Disclosure attracted a younger audience, while alienating long-time rock-oriented visitors.
+Another factor may have been Mojo’s own new festival, Down the Rabbit Hole, a more intimate event with a focus on alternative music.
+Lowlands scrapped the deposit-return system for plastic cups after years of complaints about people who collected mugs in bulk—sometimes making up to €1,000 a day—and were allegedly involved in pickpocketing.